Teepee Glass Table Lamp

 Manufacturer: SCE, La Société centrale d’Eclairage (The Central Lighting Company), Avenue de Toulouse 21, 09210 Lézat sur Lèze, France.

 This lamp is often sold as a vintage lamp, but it is not of course.
-It is in production since the early 90s until today.
+It is in production since the early nineties until today.

 La Société centrale d’Eclairage was founded in 1953.
 SCE is situated at the base of the Pyrenees in Lézat sur Lèze near Toulouse.
 According to their website SCE combines the latest production processes with expert artisan craftsmanship.

 Since 2012 the company is part of the Aurora Lighting Group, also French company.
-Aurora is specialized in conception, manufacturing and marketing of lighting equipment in various fields.
+Aurora is specialised in conception, manufacturing and marketing of lighting equipment in various fields.